Chatbot for education: How Online School Made $145k with chatbots

 EDPRO team about Dashly

-The online academy team has been working with chatbots for about six months and plans to introduce other tools.
+The online academy team has been working with educational chatbot for about six months and plans to introduce other tools.

 Now we are collecting targeted leads through Dashly chatbots.
 In the future, I plan to test pop-ups and put bots on blog pages to collect course applications there as well.